grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 After Shakes had filled up the small space with a haze of tobacco smoke, Hemi sat up straight and stashed his notebook and pencil back in his pocket.
 "I think I have enough information for the time being.
 That food Gregory was working on is probably ready.
 Shall we go see if we can find something hot to eat?"

 "Shit ya.
 My gut is a gaping hole.
-Help me get this panel back in place though."
-Shakes tossed the remaining pinch of burning cigarette in the direction of the ashtray and Hemi helped him replace the panel.
+Help me get this panel back in place."
+Shakes tossed the remaining bit of burning cigarette in the direction of the ashtray, and Hemi helped him replace the panel.

+[//]: # (----- EDITED TO HERE -----)

 [//]: # (----- invisible character break)